drvinceknight/scholia/docs/index.md

 ## What scholia produces

-Scholia organises a piece of assessment into three artefacts, all stored in a `scholia/` directory:
+Scholia organises a piece of assessment into a collection of artefacts, all stored in a `scholia/` directory:

 - **`scheme.yaml`**: the marking scheme.
 For each question, a set of